-- Military retirees, to include Gray area retirees of the Guard / Reserves (ID is DD Form 2, 1173 or 1173-1).
+- Military retirees, including gray area retirees of the Guard or reserves.
+Use DD Form 2, 1173 or 1173-1.

-- Former and/or Surviving Spouses and Family Members.
-(ID is DD Form 1173 or 1173-1).
+- Former and/or surviving spouses and family members (use DD Form 1173 or 1173-1).

 Here are the rate bands:

-The room is on par with military lodging.
-It’s not quite as fancy as what you might find in a high-priced resort that you may expect to pay several hundred dollars per night.
-But it is the perfect base of operations while you are enjoying all Hawaii has to offer.
+The room we stayed in was on par with what you would expect for military lodging — not quite as fancy as what you might find in a high-priced resort.
+It was the perfect base of operations while we enjoyed all Hawaii has to offer.